AstraZeneca/runnable/docs/concepts/catalog.md

 For example, a local directory structure partitioned by a ```run_id``` or S3 bucket prefixed by ```run_id```.

-!!! info inline end "Structure"
+!!! tip inline end "Checkpoint"

-    In the strictest sense, the directory structure is same as the directory structure of any individual task.

-    This distinction is important when every step is a [```shell``` task](../task/#shell) that operate in different execution contexts like containers.
+    Cataloging happens even if the step execution eventually fails.
+This behavior can be used to recover from a failed run from a checkpoint.

 The directory structure within a partition is the same as the project directory structure.
 This enables you to